tivac/modular-css/docs/webpack.md

 # Webpack 2

-`modular-css/webpack` provides a webpack 2 plugin you can use to transform imported `.css` files into lookup objects.
+`modular-css/webpack/plugin` provides a webpack 2 plugin you can use to transform imported `.css` files into lookup objects while outputting CSS to disk.

+`modular-css/webpack/loader` provides the file loader that does the actual transformation on files.

+You will need to use **both** in tandem for things to work!

 ## Options